microstream-one/MicroStream-Training-Trainer/QuickDemoTraining-Guide.md

 <h3>Training</h3>

 1. <strong>Explanation about the training</strong>
-	1. Needed preparations see above
+	1. Needed preparations see above.
-	2. Duration of the unit
+	2. Duration of the unit - 30 Minutes
-	3. Targets of the unit
+	3. Targets of the unit, see targets above.
 2. <strong>Explanation about the project</strong>
-	1. Micronaut project
+	1. Micronaut project to simulate writing maschine data to a *MicroStream* database
-	2. One action controller class to do the "magic"
+	2. One action controller class with a service to do the "magic"
 3. <strong>Clone the project from repository see link above</strong>
 	1. `$ git clone https://github.com/microstream-one/microstream-quick-demo.git`
 	2. Or using the GIT functionality of an IDE